Understanding Florida’s Sunbiz annual reports

 • Federal Employer Identification Number (FEIN): Your business's unique tax ID

-• Registered Agent Details: Name and address of your registered agent
+• Registered agent details: Name and physical Florida street address of your registered agent (P.O.
+Boxes are not acceptable per Sunbiz LLC Annual Report Help)

 Compliance check

-1. Check for Penalties: Look for any existing penalties or administrative issues
+1. Check for penalties: Look for any existing penalties or administrative issues that could affect your filing

-2. Review Past Filings: Ensure all previous annual reports were filed correctly
+2. Review past filings: Ensure all previous annual reports were filed correctly, as gaps can complicate reinstatement if dissolution ever occurs

-3. Verify Active Status: Confirm your business is listed as "active" on the Sunbiz website
+3. Verify active status: Confirm your business is listed as "active" on the Sunbiz website before filing; a suspended or revoked entity may require additional steps first

-4. Clear Outstanding Fees: Pay any overdue fees or fines
+4. Clear outstanding fees: Pay any overdue fees or fines prior to submission

 Step-by-step guide to filing the Sunbiz annual report

-2. Locate the Filing Section: On the homepage, click on the "File Annual Report" link
+2. Locate the filing section: On the homepage, click "File Annual Report"

-Pro Tip: Address entries are frequently mistyped or outdated.
-Triple-check these details.
+Pro tip: Address entries are frequently mistyped or outdated.
+Triple-check these details before submitting, since corrections require a separate paid amendment.

-• Check or Money Order (by mail): Must be postmarked on or before May 1 to avoid late fees; processing times are longer
+• Check or money order (by mail): Must be postmarked on or before May 1 to avoid late fees; processing takes approximately 3 to 5 weeks, so avoid this option for deadline-sensitive filings

 Understanding deadlines and penalties for Sunbiz annual reports